Aptomi/k8s-app-engine/charts/examples/README.md

 # Helm charts for examples

-We have copies of the Helm charts from different locations with potentially some customizations that helps us making them working out of the box for our examples.
+We have copies of some Helm charts from different locations when we need to do some customizations of them that helps us making them working out of the box for our examples.
 Usual changes:

 * NodePort as Service types by default
 * imagePullPolicy: IfNotPresent for all images
+* enabling some behaviours by default

 List of charts and their initial locations (with repo git sha if available)